Katie Minks Licensed: LMSW, CCTP

 Our licensed and qualified practitioners deliver best practices including CBT, Mindfulness, Resiliency, ACT, Trauma-Informed Counseling, Couples Counseling, and Life Coaching.
+We also partner with Selah-Empowers to provide individual and group counseling and support for women experiencing relational abuse.
 For those seeking Christian Counseling and Life Coaching, Amplified Life is founded on Christian principles and all its staff and therapists are aligned with these principles.
 Amplified Life is a trusted provider of the following payers and others.

 We provide our clients with a one-of-a-kind, private, historic and quaint setting where wellbeing thrives.
 Our wooded, 4 acre setting provides a sense of peace and calm the minute you arrive.
 We're also adjacent to Whistlestop Park, where you can unwind as you stroll around its beautiful pond and wooded trails.
 We believe people achieve their best by exercising resilience and rest, and we're committed to helping you experience wellbeing through everything we do.
 We also offer a HIPAA-compliant, video-enabled telehealth option.
 Call 616-499-4711 for assistance.